Top 10 descenders

 Perhaps no rider used tactical descending to make up for struggles on the steep side of the mountain as Abraham Olano.
-At 5-foot-11, even at his most svelte, Olano had trouble holding the wheel with the fleetest of climbers on Europe's longest climbs.
+At 5-foot-11, even at his most svelte, Olano had trouble holding the wheels of the fleetest climbers on Europe's longest climbs.
 A world-class time trialist, Olano took a page from the Miguel Indurain school of grand-tour tactics: keep them close on the climbs, and take it back in the time trials.
 But Olano added an extra chapter to his tactical playbook with his searing descending skills, which proved essential in his lone grand tour victory, at the 1998 Vuelta a España.
-That race saw a bitter intra-squad battle with then-Banesto teammate José Maria Jiménez, who attacked Olano in the mountains despite Olano riding in the leader's jersey.
+That race saw a bitter intra-squad battle with Banesto teammate José Maria Jiménez, who attacked Olano in the mountains despite Olano riding in the leader's jersey.

 On long descents, Olano could easily recoup a minute or more of losses on the climb.
-His world-class descending skills were broadcast to the world during the epic 1995 world championships in Colombia, when Olano attacked alone over the top of the Cogollo climb with one lap to go with the blessing of Spanish teammate Miguel Indurain.
+His world-class descending skills were broadcast to the world during the epic 1995 world championships in Colombia, when Olano attacked alone over the top of the Cogollo climb with one lap to go, with the blessing of Spanish teammate Miguel Indurain.
 Olano fended off cramps, rain, a chasing pack that included Marco Pantani and Mauro Gianetti, both top descenders, as well as a puncture in the final kilometer to win the rainbow stripes.

 Watch the 1995 worlds wrap Photo: Pascal Pavani | AFP